tarunn2799/splitwise-mcp/TOOLS.md

 This document provides comprehensive documentation for all MCP tools provided by the Splitwise MCP Server.

+## Important: Using Arithmetic Tools

+**When performing any expense calculations, you MUST use the [Arithmetic Tools](#arithmetic-tools) to ensure accuracy:**

+- **Adding amounts**: Use `add` to sum line items, calculate totals with tax/tip
+- **Subtracting amounts**: Use `subtract` for discounts, change, or adjustments
+- **Multiplying amounts**: Use `multiply` for quantities, tax rates, or scaling
+- **Dividing amounts**: Use `divide` to split bills, calculate per-person costs
+- **Checking remainders**: Use `modulo` to verify even splits or calculate remainders

+These tools handle proper rounding and decimal precision, preventing floating-point errors that could lead to incorrect expense amounts.
+Always verify the splits with the total amount to see if it adds up.

 ## Table of Contents

 - [User Tools](#user-tools)